meta-web/meta-web/pages/01_Manifesto/05_Use_cases.md

 Nowadays classic websites look more like a web or mobile applications.
 Even blogs or online shops are form of web application which communicates with a server and interacts with a user.

 But there may be a problem with design and marketing requirements.
-I'am explaining this issue below.
+I'm explaining this issue below.

 ### Web services